ziizium/ziizium.github.io/README.md

-Personal website of Habdul Hazeez.
+This repository contains code for the Personal website of Habdul Hazeez.

 I teach and write code with interests in Web Development, Computer Security, and Artificial Intelligence (AI).

 The current design of the site is based on the project [Alice & Bob](https://github.com/ziizium/aliceandbob).